DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumnButton/onClick.md

 ---
 ---
 ##### shortDescription
 A function that is executed when the button is clicked or tapped.
-Not executed if a [template](/api-reference/_hidden/dxDataGridColumnButton/template.md '{basewidgetpath}/Configuration/columns/buttons/#template') is used.

 ##### param(e): Object
 Information about the event that caused the function's execution.